TULiberalArts/Italian/pages/next-stops.md

 description: >-
 published: true
 ---
+What’s next after you learn to speak Italian?
+Take a look at where some College of Liberal Arts grads have landed for an idea of what your [career prospects](#careers) could be.
+Then, take the first steps toward your future by [making your declaration](#make-your-declaration) after you come [visit us](#visit-us) in North Philly.
+Need more info?
+Find out everything you need to know about [transferring](#thinking-of-transferring) and take a look at our [deadlines](#deadlines) before you [apply](#apply).

 ## Careers
 Students who have earned a Bachelor’s degree in Italian have been accepted into fully funded Ivy-league graduate doctoral programs while others have had success in the corporate world, both within the United States and abroad.